 The new Tweed Valley Hospital project is classified as State significant development (SSD) under the State Environmental Planning Policy (State and Regional Development) 2011, because it involves a development with a capital investment value (CIV) of more than $30 million.

-If the concept design is approved, applications for the future stage(s) with detailed design and operational parameters would be lodged, exhibited, and assessed having regard to any requirements specified by the concept design.
+If the concept design is approved, applications for the future stage(s) with detailed design and operational parameters for the hospital would be lodged, exhibited, and assessed having regard to any requirements specified by the concept design.
 The community will have an opportunity to comment on future applications when they are exhibited.

-The development application for the proposed new hospital seeks approval for a concept proposal and concurrent stage 1 works.
+The SSD application for the proposed new hospital (as refined by the Response to Submissions) seeks approval for a Concept Proposal and concurrent Stage 1 works.

 The Concept Proposal: